aolde/moduler.js/README.md

 **3.** Click on "Peter Griffin" and an alert box will appear saying ``Hey Peter Griffin`` because we overrided the default message (``"Hello "``).

+## Samples

+Every module has a sample that you can view at: https://rawgit.com/simplyio/moduler.js/master/src/index.html

 ## Browser Support

 Tested in the following browsers, but will likely work in all modern browsers.